 SUMMER WORK AT THE CHESAPEAKE BIOLOGICAL LABORATORY.
 Western Maryland College graduates and advanced students in biology are admitted to courses given at the State Biological Research Laboratory at Solomon's Island.
 The College cooperates with other institutions of the State in furnishing the staff and gives credit for courses taken.
-The Laboratory is open from June until September, inclusive; and during the season of 1938, courses will be offered in the following subjects: Algae, Animal Ecology, Invertebrate Zoology, Diatoms, Economic Zoology, Physiology, and Biological Problems.
-Each class is limited to eight matriculants, runs for six weeks, and carries three hours credit.
+The Laboratory is open from June until September, inclusive; and during the season of 1939, courses will be offered in the following subjects: Algae, Animal Ecology, Invertebrate Zoology, Protozoology, Economic Zoology, Physiology, and Biological Problems.
+Each class is limited to sight matriculants, runs for six weeks, and correct three hours credit. eight matriculants, runs for six weeks, and carries three hours credit.
 Not more than two courses may be taken by a student at one time.
 Laboratory facilities, boats of various kinds, and shallow water collecting devices are furnished without cost.
-Students wishing credit at Western Maryland College for courses to be taken at the Laboratory must be approved by the Biology Department, must register with the College Registrar in advance, and must pay the fee of \$8.00 a course.
+Students wishing credit at

+Western Maryland College for courses to be taken at the Laboratory must be approved by the Biology Department, must register with the College Registrar in advance, and must pay the fee of \$8.00 a course.
 No other fees or tuition charges are assessed.
-Board and room may be obtained at reasonable cost near the Laboratory.
+Board and room may be obtained at reasonable cost in the dormitory or in private homes in the village.

-For full information consult special announcement, which may be obtained from Dr. R. V. Truitt, Director, University of Maryland, College Park, Maryland.
+For full information consult special announcement, which may be obtained from Dr. R. V. Truitt, Director, University of Maryland,

+College Park, Maryland.